 Too few artists today have the courage to tackle important social commentaries with their art.
 But Spanish artist Luis Quiles has undoubtedly broken this mould with his series of illustrations that depict some relevant and unfortunate realities of our world today.

-Through his art, Quiles challenges a wide range of controversial issues ranging from over-the-counter drug addiction, censorship, and corruption, to sexism, violence, child abuse, and most pertinent of all, our cultural social-media-crazed obsession.
+Through his art, Quiles challenges a wide range of controversial issues ranging from over-the-counter drug addiction, censorship, and corruption to sexism, violence, child abuse, and, perhaps most pertinent of all, our culture’s social media obsession.

-There is something raw and hauntingly telling about the commentaries being expressed through each illustration, perhaps in part due to the apparent truth that exists in the messages.
-Many of them are difficult to look at, but all of them stand as an accurate representation of some of the issues which plague our world today.
+There is something raw and hauntingly telling about the commentaries being expressed through each illustration, perhaps in part because they resonate with such truth.
+Many of them are difficult to look at, but all of them stand as accurate representations of some of the issues that plague our world today.

 Take your time with this one to enjoy these fantastic pieces of art!
 And lastly, viewer discretion is advised.

 *Edit: Art is open to subjective interpretation, and these are just my interpretations of Quiles’s art.
 Feel free to share your take on the illustrations in the comment section below!

 The force-feeding of cheap food to the docile and lethargic public.